everlasterVR/MocapSwitcher/README.md

 # MocapSwitcher Virt-A-Mate Plugin

-Exports a mocap animation from a scene file or imports a mocap file to a scene.
+Save a mocap to file, load a mocap from file.

 ## Contributing